kamrik/IntroText/labs/HomeAssignment.md

    - Include your name in the file and on the screenshot
 - DO NOT
   - Do not publish the SQL file on your GitHub
-  - Do not paste your SQL code into a Word document

 For exercises that are phrased as questions, include your answer as a comment and then add the query you used to get that answer.
 Example: